zimmoc/tastehub-drf/README.md

 ## General

 This is the API for the TasteHub backend application.
-More detailed information about development and content can be found in the frontend readme.
+This readme will only contain documentation related to the models, database, and testing of them.
+More detailed information about the full application can be found in the frontend readme, which is much more extensive.

 - The TasteHub [frontend repository](https://github.com/zimmoc/tastehub)